errondo/atlus-remake/README.md

-a remake of the official atlus website
+a remake of the official atlus website.